ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Assets

-1. Unshared inputs.
-Clients are the only actor that can ever see the original inputs.
+1. Unsharded measurements.
+Clients are the only actor that can ever see the original measurements.
 1. Unencrypted input shares.

 #### Capabilities and mitigations

-1. Individual users can reveal their own input and compromise their own privacy.
+1. Individual users can reveal their own measurement and compromise their own privacy.
-1. Clients may affect the quality of aggregations by reporting false input.
+1. Clients may affect the quality of aggregate results by reporting false measurements.
-     * Prio can only prove that submitted input is valid, not that it is true.
-       False input can be mitigated orthogonally to the Prio protocol (e.g., by requiring that aggregations include a minimum number of contributions) and so these attacks are considered to be outside of the threat model.
+     * Prio can only prove that a submitted measurement is valid, not that it is true.
+False measurements can be mitigated orthogonally to the Prio protocol (e.g., by requiring that batches include a minimum number of contributions) and so these attacks are considered to be outside of the threat model.
 1. Clients may upload reports to a task multiple times.
 The VDAF will prove that each report is valid, but the results of a VDAF like Prio3Sum can be skewed if a Client submits many valid reports.
 Attackers may also attempt ballot